 The Honor 8X houses a 3,740mAh battery which, when you take into account that enormous display, had me worried when I first started using the phone.
 Huawei and Honor phones are known for their aggressive power-saving software and if you leave EMUI to do its thing you can stretch battery life to well above average for a phone with a screen this big.

 The downside in this category is that micro-USB port on the bottom.
-In 2018, it seems dated not to have included USB Type-C. But these are the corners that need to be cut in order to get the price down to this level.
-There is fast-charging, at least.
+In 2018, it seems dated not to have a USB Type-C included.
+But these are the corners that need to be cut in order to get the price down to this level.
+At least there's fast-charging.

 Unfortunately, I was not able to our usual PC Mark battery test on the Honor 8X review I had.